-This form is to be used by all mixed and 100% RGI Provincial Reformed, Private Non-Profit Housing Corporations and Co-operative Housing Corporations under the administration of the City of London Housing Division as per Section 105 and Section 108 of the SHRA.
+This form is to be used by all mixed and 100% RGI Provincial Reformed, Private Non-Profit Housing Corporations and Co-operative Housing Corporations under the administration of the City of London Housing Division as per Section 11 of O. Reg.
+367/11.

 Housing Providers must submit this form 90 days before the beginning of each fiscal year to the City of London Housing Division.
-Housing Providers can chose to print Page 1 and Page 2 and mail or fax them or email the file directly to the Financial Officer assigned to their portfolio.

-7.0 Further help and advice
+Further help and advice

 The Housing Division has technical support available to you as you work with this Spreadsheet.
-If you need help or advice, call the Housing Division main office or the Financial Officer assigned to your portfolio.
+If you need help or advice, call the Housing Division main office or the Financial Analyst assigned to your portfolio.